Age Groups and Vaccines: Adults

 - Measles, mumps, rubella (MMR) for adults less than 50 years old who did not have the diseases or a previous immunization

-- Human papillomavirus (HPV) vaccine; it is given in three doses for those starting the vaccine series at 15 years of age or older.
+- Human papillomavirus (HPV) vaccine; given in three doses for those starting the vaccine series at 15 years of age or older.
+While HPV vaccine is recommended for all 11-12 year olds, those younger than 45 years of age who did not receive the vaccine may, in discussions with their healthcare providers, decide that they can benefit from getting the HPV vaccine.

 Adults 50 and older